-First let us point to where you can read more about Near Field Communication and how it is being implemented in the financial world.
-Your phone allows you to “tap” to pay for lower cost things, the way you do with some of your chip credit cards (an over simplified explanation, but effective).
-It allegedly is only for short range, but I am of the “tin foil hat crowd” who believe range can be extended easily (i.e. I don’t really trust the statement someone needs to be near you to try to hack your phone).
+First, let us point to where you can read more about Near Field Communication and its implementation in the financial world.
+Your phone allows you to “tap” to pay for lower-cost things like you do with some of your chip credit cards (an oversimplified explanation, but practical).
+It allegedly is only for short-range, but I am of the “tin foil hat crowd” who believe range can be extended easily (i.e. I don’t trust the statement someone needs to be near you to try to hack your phone).

 What might the bad guys be trying to do?
 Luckily the NFC folks are kind enough to outline the attacks possible:

-- Eavesdropping where an attempt is made to figure out what is being said between systems, but in theory the data transfer is encrypted.
+- Eavesdropping attempts to figure out what is being said between systems, but in theory, the data transfer is encrypted.

-- Corruption of the transaction or communication, just to be a pain the arse.
+- Corruption of the transaction or communication is just a pain in the arse.
 The secure channel should prevent that.

-- Interception or man-in-the-middle attacks, where something in between you and the end point attempts to have info transit through it, and stealing data (or better still altering information as it passes through).
-They say this shouldn’t happen?
+- Interception or man-in-the-middle attacks, where something in between you and the endpoint attempts to have info transit through it and steal data (or better still, alter the information as it passes through).
+This would happen at the near-field communication payment terminal

-- Theft of the end device (i.e. your phone), and the only way to make that safe is the end user being safe with their phone, putting a password on it, and have an ability to wipe the system if it is stolen.
+- Theft of the end device (i.e. your phone), and the only way to make that safe is the end user being safe with their phone, putting a password on it, and having the ability to wipe the system if it is stolen.